rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - algorithm does not depend on number of processes
 - are very efficient for low lock contentions - all BD systems use them

+---

+Which one is a disadvantage of spin locks?

+- [x] Uses busy waiting
+- [ ] Necessary in symmetric multiprocessor machines
+- [ ] Expensive to execute due to saving the contextx of requesting process after the OS interruption call
+- [ ] Independent of the number of processes

+---

 #### Implementation of Atomic operations: test and set

 ```c